SylmarDev/DRV3-Sharp/usersManual.md

 ---

 ## File Tree
 This is the breakdown of files in the game's files, so if you're looking for something specific you can probably trace it through here.
 It should hopefully be a good resource if you're new to V3's file structure.
 Files that can't be parsed and .sfl's will be ignored for brevity's sake.
 Where there are different localiztaions of SRD files, the US localization's files will be listed.
-This is currently unfinished, because of the work involved but feel free to look around yourself with DRV3-Tools.
+This is currently unfinished, because of the work involved but feel free to look around yourself.

 - partition_data_win.cpk
   - flash